githubljk/WANN/README.md

 ![model](images/paint_wann_algo_v2.jpg)

 WANN algorithm consists to train three networks in parallel in the same gradient descent.
 The *weighting* network *W* learns the source instances weights which are multiplied to the source losses of the *task* and *discrepancy* networks *ht* and *hd*.
-The last network, which estimates the *Y*-discrepancy distance between the reweighted source and target instances, is trained with an opposite objective function (*-G*) than the two others.
+The last network, which estimates the *Y*-discrepancy between the reweighted source and target instances, is trained with an opposite objective function (*-G*) than the two others.
 This is done by using a Reversal Gradient Layer (RGL) in bold on the Figure.

 ## Requirements